gustavonikov/deliver-app-sds2/front-mobile/README.md

 ## Usage

-You must have expo installed on your computer and a phone device or simulator to see the project.
+You must have expo installed (ideal expo version >= 4.17 ) on your computer and a phone device or simulator to see the project.

 ## Scripts